 Knowledgeable volunteer Tour Guides offer free 90-minute orientation, history and art tours from the Perth City Visitor Kiosk.

-To register for a group tour of 10 -15 people email email@example.com or phone 9461 3333.
-Six weeks’ notice is requested for group bookings and tours are subject to volunteer availability.
+To register for a group tour of over 15 people, please email email@example.com or phone (08) 9461 3333.
+Two weeks' notice is required for group bookings, and tours are subject to volunteer availability.

 Self-guided Walking Tours

-With a range of self-guided tours on offer you can discover architecture and City visionaries on ‘Icons of Influence’, the ups and downs of the local economy with ‘Boom or Bust’ and the history of Perth with ‘Convicts and Colonials’.
+With a range of self-guided tours on offer you can discover architecture and City visionaries on ‘Icons of Influence’, the ups and downs of the local economy with ‘The Big Boom’ and the history of Perth with ‘Convicts and Colonials’.